peasca/SP970_Patcher/README.md

 After that，you should flash the userdata with patch to your device.Now，You can enjoy the patch

 After patch，you can use ''sim select''with any password and enjoy the Terminal with root permisson

+If you have any question,you can take an issue to report it